randywu763/sam-iot-provision/SAM_IoT_Certs_Generator/README.md

     <img src=".//media/image_04.png" />

-6. Using any File Explorer window, navigate to the `CertGen` subfolder
+6. Using a `File Explorer` window, navigate to the `CertGen` subfolder

 7. Open the `sam_iot_cert_gen.bat` file using any text editor